 Subsistence (Allowance for meals with overnight stay)

 An employee traveling on official district business shall be eligible for reimbursement for subsistence (meals) during mealtime hours, at a rate consistent with the State travel regulation for non-high rate areas.
 The authorized travel must be to a destination exceeding 40 miles where an overnight stay is required.
-Reimbursement for the following times shall be substantiated with a lodging receipt.

-An employee shall be in travel status during the entire mealtime according to the following schedule with the respective subsistence rates of reimbursement:
+Reimbursement for high rate areas shall also follow state travel regulation.

 PERSONNEL 03.125

 (Continued)

-Expense Reimbursement

-Subsistence (Allowance for meals with overnight stay) (continued)